Careful, safe, efficient piano moving

 Moving Grand Pianos

-While I can move a grand piano on my flatbed, for ultra fine grand pianos I rent a U-Haul and strap the piano to the inner wall.
-Grand piano moves take longer and cost more than upright piano moves because the legs and pedals must be removed and replaced, and the piano must be wrapped and strapped on a skid board.
+While I can move a grand piano on my flatbed, for ultra-fine grand pianos I rent a U-Haul and strap the piano to the inner wall.
+Grand piano moves take more time and cost more to move than upright pianos because the legs and pedals must be removed and replaced, and the piano must be wrapped and strapped on a skid board.

 Hauling Away Pianos